 ACER2 (Alkaline Ceramidase 2) is a Protein Coding gene.
-Diseases associated with ACER2 include farber lipogranulomatosis.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with ACER2 include posterior amorphous corneal dystrophy and farber lipogranulomatosis.
+Among its related pathways are Metabolism and Sphingolipid signaling pathway.
 GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and dihydroceramidase activity.
 An important paralog of this gene is ACER1.

 UniProtKB/Swiss-Prot for ACER2 Gene